stfc/PSyclone/doc/dynamo0p3.rst

 1) If an operator is passed then include the ``cells`` argument. ``cells`` is an integer and has intent ``in``.
 2) Include ``nlayers``, the number of layers in a column. ``nlayers`` is an integer and has intent ``in``.
-3) For each field/vector_field/operator in the order specified by the meta_args metadata.
+3) For each scalar/field/vector_field/operator in the order specified by the meta_args metadata:

+    1) if the current entry is a scalar quantity then include the Fortran variable in the argument list.
+The intent is determined from the metadata (see :ref:`dynamo0.3-api-meta-args` for an explanation).
-    1) if the current entry is a field then include the field array.
+    2) if the current entry is a field then include the field array.
 The field array name is currently specified as being ``"field_"<argument_position>"_"<field_function_space>``.
 A field array is a real array of type ``r_def`` and dimensioned as the unique degrees of freedom for the space that the field operates on.
 This value is passed in separately.
-The intent is determined from the metadata (see later for an explanation).
+Again, the intent is determined from the metadata (see :ref:`dynamo0.3-api-meta-args`).
-    2) if the current entry is a field vector then for each dimension of the vector, include a field array.
+    3) if the current entry is a field vector then for each dimension of the vector, include a field array.
 The field array name is specified as being using ``"field_"<argument_position>"_"<field_function_space>"_v"<vector_position>``.
 A field array in a field vector is declared in the same way as a field array (described in the previous step).
-    3) if the current entry is an operator then first include a dimension size.
+    4) if the current entry is an operator then first include a dimension size.
 This is an integer.
 The name of this size is ``<operator_name>"_ncell_3d"``.
 Next include the operator.
 This is a real array of type ``r_def`` and is 3 dimensional.
 The first two dimensions are the local degrees of freedom for the ``to`` and ``from`` function spaces respectively.
 The third dimension is the dimension size mentioned before.
 The name of the operator is ``"op_"<argument_position>``.
-Again the intent is determined from the metadata and is explained later.
+Again the intent is determined from the metadata (see :ref:`dynamo0.3-api-meta-args`).

 4) For each function space in the order they appear in the metadata arguments (the ``to`` function space of an operator is considered to be before the ``from`` function space of the same operator as it appears first in lexicographic order)